CDI Talks at Research Triangle Park and DC/Nova Java User Groups

 Published by Reza Rahman

-Reza has been an official Java technologist at Oracle.
+Reza Rahman is an accomplished technologist with decades of experience in leadership, architecture, engineering, and consulting.
+He is recognized worldwide as a thought leader in the enterprise Java space.
+He has worked with Java since its inception, including working as a key technologist in Oracle’s and Microsoft’s Java teams.
+Reza has led the development of enterprise class systems for well-known companies like eBay, Motorola, Comcast, Nokia, Prudential, Guardian Life, USAA, Independence Blue Cross, Anthem, CapitalOne, and AAA using Java, Spring, and Java EE/Jakarta EE.
 He is the author of the popular book EJB 3 in Action.
 Reza has long been a frequent speaker at Java User Groups and conferences worldwide including JavaOne and Devoxx.
-He has been the lead for the Java EE track at JavaOne as well as a JavaOne Rock Star Speaker award recipient.
+He has been the lead for the enterprise Java track at JavaOne as well as a JavaOne Rock Star Speaker award recipient.
 He was the program chair for the inaugural JakartaOne conference.
-Reza is an avid contributor to industry journals like JavaLobby/DZone and TheServerSide.
-He has been a member of the Java EE, EJB and JMS expert groups over the years.
-Reza implemented the EJB container for the Resin open source Java EE application server.
+Reza has been an avid contributor to industry journals like DZone.
+He has been a member of the Java EE, EJB, and JMS expert groups over the years.
+He represented Microsoft at the Jakarta EE and MicroProfile steering committees.
+Reza implemented the EJB container for the Resin open source Java application server.
 He helps lead the Philadelphia Java User Group.
 Reza is a founding member of the Jakarta EE Ambassadors.